Contact your insurance company

 • Depending on your insurance, you may be required to have 3-6 months of visits with the office.

-Schedule Surgery
+Schedule surgery

 • Once the above requirements have been met, and the surgeon feels you are ready, you will schedule a surgery date.